-In just the first five months of the fuel authentication program, more than 930 million liters of fuel were marked, and the Serbian government began to see significant evidence that the program was working— even before enforcement started.
+In just the first five months of the fuel authentication program, nearly one billion liters of fuel were marked, and the Serbian government began to see significant evidence that the program was working— even before enforcement started.
 Sales volume increased 18% for diesel, 14% for gasoline.
 And excise revenues increased by over USD 39M when compared to the same period the year before.

 - Fuel excise tax collections in February-March 2014 increased by more than USD 23M over the same period in 2013